Zannick/logic-graph/games/README.md

 ### Editable files

 In the top-level game directory, you will need to create `Game.yaml` and any other `.yaml` files you like.
 The first will contain the game-wide definitions you need, while the others define Regions for your game.
-Based on these, the Compiler script will generate Rust code that you can build, run, benchmark, and potentially test.
+Based on these, the Compiler script will generate Rust code that you can build, run, benchmark, and test.

-In the optional `tests` directory, you can create yaml files that describe graph traversal unittests to ensure that the graph data you've provided works as expected.
-You can also hand-write your own Rust test cases here, just be careful to avoid naming it `foo_tests.rs` when you have a test file using the name `FooTests`.
+In the `tests` directory, you can create yaml files that describe graph traversal unittests to ensure that the graph data you've provided works as expected, and run with `cargo test`.
+Modifying these test files will not require rerunning the build script or recompiling with Rust, since they are parsed directly from Rust.
+You can also hand-write your own Rust test cases here (obviously these will be recompiled when you run `cargo test`).

 ### Generated files